dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 * On the server of a hosted Blazor WebAssembly app or a Blazor Server app, copy the stream directly to a file on disk without reading it into memory.
 Note that Blazor apps aren't able to access the client's file system directly.
 * Upload files from the client directly to an external service.
 For more information, see the [Upload files to an external service](#upload-files-to-an-external-service) section.

 In the following examples, `browserFile` represents the uploaded file and implements <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile>.
-Working implementations for <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile> are shown in the `FileUpload1` and `FileUpload2` components later in this article.
+Working implementations for <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile> are shown in the file upload components later in this article.

 <span aria-hidden="true">❌</span><span class="visually-hidden">Unsupported:</span> The following approach is **NOT recommended** because the file's <xref:System.IO.Stream> content is read into a <xref:System.String> in memory (`reader`):